 Lifestyle changes are one of the keys to overcoming anxiety, and diet plays a significant role in a person's lifestyle.
 That's why many wonder whether or not sugar causes anxiety, and if cutting out sugar has the potential to fight anxiety symptoms.
 This article explores the relationship between sugar and anxiety, and how to make sure that you're not eating a diet that is causing you anxiety attacks.

-Is Sugar The Cause of Your Anxiety?
+Is Sugar Triggering Anxiety?

 Your Diet and Anxiety